 - To finish the walk at Hackbridge station (600m away) continue along the B277 (now Hackbridge Road) and turn right at the mini-roundabout where it meets the A237; the station is ahead on the left.

-The development is part of a major regeneration project for the Hackbridge area.
+This is part of a major regeneration project for the Hackbridge area.

 - Go straight across Culvers Avenue to continue with the river on your left.
 Later the tarmac path comes out onto a patch of grassland; fork left at path junctions and eventually follow the path across the river on a footbridge.